spectrum-health-systems/myavatool-web-service/doc/manual.md

 # HOSTING MAWS
 Web services that interface with myAvatar™ need to be hosted at a location where myAvatar™ can access them, and MAWS is no exception.
 There are two options for hosting MAWS:

-1. Have Netsmart host MAWS<br>
+1. **Have Netsmart host MAWS**<br>
 If your myAvatar™ environments are hosted by Netsmart, you can have Netsmart - for an additional cost - host MAWS (and other custom web services) as well.
 If you choose to have Netsmart host MAWS, you can skip this section of the manual, and go straight to the section that discusses [importing MAWS](#importing-maws) into your myAvatar™ environment(s).

+*Please note: MAWS has not been tested in a hosted environment, just self-hosted!*

+2. **Self-host MAWS**<br>
-2. If you self-host your myAvatar™ environments, or would rather have complete control over your custom web services, you can self-host them.
+If you self-host your myAvatar™ environments, or would rather have complete control over your custom web services, you can self-host them.
 This section will offer some guidance, if that's they way you want to do it.

 ### A note about hosting MAWS with Netsmart
 MAWS has not been tested in a hosted environment, just self-hosted!